Cheap Ways to Renovate Your Home

 Looking for a plumber or carpenter?
 See if anyone in your family is a skilled worker, or ask friends if they know anyone in the trade.
 Finding someone local that you know may mean you’re offered lower discounted prices for services.
 This isn’t always the case, but it’s worth checking out people of interest just in case!

-If you’re thinking of repainting a room, get stuck in!
-Paying a decorator to paint it for you can set you back upwards of £100.
-Buying paint yourself and doing it alone can cost half of this.
+Paying a decorator to paint a room for you can set you back upwards of £100.
+However, buying paint yourself and doing it alone can cost half of this.
 Even better, ask friends to come and help & turn into a fun evening.
 I know painting sounds boring (and it can be), but order some Chinese and get the tunes on, you may find that time doesn’t go by so slowly.

 New Curtains, Rugs and other large items can cost a pretty penny.
 Make sure to look in used or charity stores before deciding on a new purchase.
 As well as this, check out apps and websites such as Shpock and Depop, as local people in your area might be selling the bargain you’re looking for.